 - Complete the intake forms online.
 Please fill out these forms prior to your appointment.
 This information allows us to have as much information about your pet as possible.

 - Arrive for appointment.
 At your scheduled time, bring your cat or dog to ARL Main (5452 N.E.
 22nd St., Des Moines) and enter the green entrance labeled Pet Help Center on the north side of the building.
-If you are bringing a small pet (rabbit, guinea pig, bird, etc.), take them to ARL South (inside Southridge Mall) at 1111 E. Army Post Road in Des Moines.
 The appointment will take approximately 30 minutes for cats or small animals and 45 minutes for dogs.
 It will include a pet health exam and behavior evaluation.

 - Next steps.
 Once we have gathered information about your pet and the animal evaluation has been completed, we will discuss the next steps.